-"Aggression": Attitudes, behaviour or atmospheres that are threatening or potentially violent are prohibited as is the use of weapons or objects as weapons.
+"Aggression": Threatening or potentially violent aAttitudes, behaviour or atmospheres that are threatening or potentially violent are prohibited as is the use of weapons or objects as weapons.

 "Anti-social behaviour": What constitutes anti-social behaviour, especially among the young, can be the subject of wide interpretation but will be associated with behaviour that offends against generally accepted social norms and common sense.
-Examples include non-playful rudeness, excessive boisterousness and behaviour not normally associated with sobriety.
-Care should be taken to avoid immature, adolescent, childish, boorish or loutish behaviour and this applies to both men and women.
-The rule, however, is not intended to prevent all irreverence or humour.
+Examples include non-playful rudeness, excessive boisterousness and acts behaviour not normally associated with sobriety.
+Care should be taken to avoid immature, adolescent, er-childish, boorish or loutish behaviour and this applies to both men and women.
+The rule, however, is not intended to prevent harmless all irreverence or humour.